ao link

 In Sadiq Khan’s re-election manifesto earlier this year, the London mayor committed to create “an expanded City Hall developer” to maximise housing delivery in the capital.

-Mr Copley suggested that the project would follow the outline of a “helpful” report published in July by BusinessLDN and PwC, which suggested that a City Hall developer should initially focus on joint ventures to unblock difficult sites.
+Mr Copley suggested that the project would follow the outline of a “helpful” report published in July by BusinessLDN and PwC, which proposed that a City Hall developer should initially focus on joint ventures to unblock difficult sites.

 He said the GLA is exploring “a couple of opportunities” in this vein and that he hopes to announce more details by the end of the calendar year.